cyberbotics/webots/docs/guide/object-animals.md

 - `scale`: Defines the global scaling factor.

-- `mass`: Defines the mass of the rabbit in kg.
+- `mass`: Defines the mass of the cow in kg.

-- `enablePhysics`: Defines whether the rabbit should have physics.
+- `enablePhysics`: Defines whether the cow should have physics.